With the contrasting view on multivitamins ranging from being "a nutrition insurance plan" to "flushing money down the drain," what should you do?

 Who Might Benefit from Multivitamins?

 For most of us, our diets have become more indulgent than nutritious.
-According to the

 The Bottom Line